nimwunnan/conceptuallabor.com/_texts/how-to-use-theory.md

 However we arrived at our solution, it came from understanding the woods as more than the static context in our first model.
 If we go through even a cursory process of modeling it, we can see many ways in which we can consider it an actor, capable of complex work within our main model.
 Wind, rain, other hikers, plants and animals all have functional and definitional relationships to things that concern you and your labor, even if they are completely indifferent to your existence.

 We must remember that our original model was reasonable.
 We were quite justified in thinking that the major features of a map made by an experienced hiker of a public park would be where we expected them to be.
 In fact, our solution does not contradict this.
-They were were we expected them to be, we just saw things that weren’t on the map that a reasonable person could mistake for the map’s landmarks.
-We must do conceptual labor, whether we engage in CLA or other strategies when good ideas and reasonable assumptions lead to bad results.
+They were we expected them to be, we just saw things that weren’t on the map that a reasonable person could mistake for the map’s landmarks.
+We must do conceptual labor, whether we engage in CLA or other strategies, when good ideas and reasonable assumptions lead to bad results.

 As is often the case, we arrived at a new, more accurate model in our example not by sitting down and writing it out, but by observing something that significantly expanded our original one.
 The work to write out a Model 1.3 that can fully describe the conceptual labor that solved our problem is an exercise left up to the reader.
 Perhaps it is a model that includes the work to read the map critically, or one that includes a more thorough model of the park and how it behaves.
 However we choose to model our labor, once we arrive at a sufficiently descriptive model, we throw it out.